beckchr/ithaka-treemap/README.md

 ### TreemapBuilder Interface

 The content provider is all needed to perform a layout.
-A `TreemapBulder` is used to create a treemap (i.e. the layout).
+A `TreemapBuilder` is used to create a treemap (i.e. the layout).

 	Treemap build(TreemapContentProvider content, Object input, int width, int height);

 ### SquarifiedTreemapBuilder Class

-The `SquarifiedTreemapBuilder` class implements `TreemapBulder`, taking care about keeping the aspect ratio of cells in the layout close to one.
+The `SquarifiedTreemapBuilder` class implements `TreemapBuilder`, taking care about keeping the aspect ratio of cells in the layout close to one.

 ### TreemapLabelProvider Interface